Immigration and Checkpoints Authority: COVID-19 pandemic

 In January 2020, ICA became the first line of defence against the COVID-19 pandemic.
 The Singapore government immediately started border health control procedures, announcing travel bans on foreign visitors arriving from affected areas and temperature screening at checkpoints.
 Incoming travellers were issued health advisories.
 Stay-Home Notices (SHN) and other enhanced measures were later added to contain the outbreak.

 Counter services in the ICA Building became strictly for selected services that cannot be done or completed online or by e-appointment only.
 All applications are to be done online.
 Members of the public should use the e-Services at the ICA Building.
 If you have made the application earlier and the process requires you to proceed to the building itself for physical collection (e.g. NRIC and passports), you will have to book the appointment via the e-Appointment service.

 Stay-Home Notices were issued by ICA to travellers who were deemed to be "at-risk", such as those returning from affected areas.
 Such travellers were not allowed to leave their place of stay for a 14-day period, starting from the day of arrival.
-A man who had been issued a SHN posted on social media a photo of him eating Bak Kut Teh, a popular meat soup dish in Singapore.
-ICA subsequently said that the man would be referred to the Attorney-General Chambers for further action.
+A Singaporean who was served his stay-home notice on arrival back into Singapore, posted on social media a photo of him eating bak kut teh, a meat soup dish in Singapore, on the same day he arrived in Singapore.
+He was later convicted of breaching his stay-home notice.

 Starting from 23 March 2020, no foreign visitors were allowed transit or entry into Singapore.

 From 27 March 2020, Stay-Home Notices were issued by email.

 On 28 March 2020, entry requirements were extended to all Long Term Pass holders.
 They would have to obtain an Approval Letter of Entry before travelling to Singapore.

 On 10 April 2020, it was announced that a cluster of COVID-19 cases at the ICA building at Kallang Road, where 3 officers had tested positive for the coronavirus.
 The building was closed for a day on 11 April for disinfection purposes.

 On 1 April 2022, the Causeway fully reopened at midnight, signalling the return to normalcy since Malaysia closed the land border with Singapore on March 18, 2020.

 On 13 February 2023, Singapore reverted to DORSCON Green, which meant the cessation of all COVID-19 related border measures.
 However, returning travellers from air and sea checkpoints were still required to complete a health declaration form.